 2. Bring Your Transcript to University College

-Bring that official transcript to DeClouet Hall, Room 104, which is the University College main office.
+Bring your transcript to DeClouet Hall, Room 104, which is the University College main office.

 While there, you'll complete the necessary paperwork to have your transcript evaluated and see where you stand toward a Bachelor of General Studies degree.